IAmJonoBo/StratMaster/README.md

 make test
 ```

-If you encounter pip/Conda interference on macOS (UnicodeDecodeError in importlib.metadata), use one of these alternatives:
+If you encounter pip/Conda interference on macOS (UnicodeDecodeError in importlib.metadata), use one of these alternatives.
+Note that CI runs all tests automatically on every push/PR, so local runs are optional.

 - Use pyenv to install a clean CPython and recreate the venv